 Editorial Board and lists several of the organizations participating.

-CME was the main topic of a September 23, 2005 article in CNET.com entitled "This
+The article was written by Joris Evers.
+CNET.com, September 23, 2005 CME was the main topic of a September 23, 2005 article in CNET.com entitled "This

 week in security."
 The article mentions the problems that use of CME's common identifiers will solve and discusses some examples.
 The article was written by Michelle Meyers.
+CIO Insight, September 22, 2005 CME was the main topic of a September 23, 2005 article in CIO

 Insight entitled "US-CERT

 Malware Naming Plan Faces Obstacles."
 The article describes what CME is and isn't, mentions the problems that use of CME's common identifiers will solve, and discusses the challenges the initiative faces.
 The article was written by Paul F. Roberts.
+CNET.com, September 22, 2005 CME was the main topic of a September 22, 2005 article in CNET.com entitled "Name

 that worm—plan looks to cut through chaos."
 The article describes what CME is and isn't, mentions the problems that use of CME's common identifiers will solve, cites CME-540 and